Majors, Certificates/Minors and Accelerated Degree programs

 History Minor

-The History minor consists of 18 credits (six courses).
+The History Minor consists of six classes (18 credits).
 At least three credits (one course) must be numbered 3000 or above and no more than six credits (two courses) may be transferred from another institution.
+Two of the three SFS Core Requirements can count towards the Minor.

 Science Minors

-For Science, Technology and International Affairs (STIA) majors, science requirements can be co-requisites to the major and may be used to meet minor requirements.
+For Science, Technology and International Affairs (STIA) majors, the science fundamentals requirement can be co-requisite with the major and may be used to meet minor requirements.
 Courses cannot count for both the major and minor.
-Any other science courses taken as part of the major cannot be applied to a minor.
+Any other science courses taken as part of the minor cannot be applied to the major.
+The Environment Science track cannot use those courses as co-requisites with the ENST minor.

 [back to top]